zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 2. Click **Create Data Flow**.
 ![](./images/click-create-df.png " ")

 3. The data flow designer opens in a new tab.
-In the Properties panel, for **Name**, enter `Load Customers and Revenue Data`, and click **Save**.
+In the Properties panel, for **Name** enter `Load Customers and Revenue Data`, then click **Save**.
 ![](./images/df-new.png " ")

-4. You will add your **Source operator**.
+4. You will add the **Source operator**.
 You add source operators to identify the data entities to use for the data flow.
 From the Operators panel on the left, **drag and drop a Source operator** onto the canvas.
 ![](./images/source-op.png " ")

 5. On the canvas, select **SOURCE_1 operator**.
 The Properties panel now displays the details for this operator.

   In the **Details** tab, click Select next to each of the following options to make your selections:
-  - For **Data Asset**, select `Object_Storage`
+  - For **Data Asset**, select `Object_Storage`.
-  - For **Connection**, select `Default Connection`
+  - For **Connection**, select `Default Connection`.
   - For **Schema**, select your **compartment** and then your **bucket**.
 For the purposes of this tutorial, Object Storage serves as the source data asset, this is why you select your bucket here.
 ![](./images/comp-bucket.png " ")
   - For **Data Entity**, click on **Browse by name**.
 Select `CUSTOMERS.json` and then choose **JSON** for the file type.
 ![](./images/select-file.png " ")
 ![](./images/select-entity.png " ")

-In the end, your details for the source operator should look like this:
+In the end, the details for the source operator should look like this:
 ![](./images/source-operator-details.png " ")

 6. When you complete your selections for **SOURCE\_1**, the operator name becomes **CUSTOMERS\_JSON**, reflecting your data entity selection.
 In the Identifier field, rename the source operator to **CUSTOMERS**.